James Anthony Froude: Looking abroad (1870–1880)

-Froude responded by openly allying with a radical white opposition party, the "Eastern Cape Separatists", promising a baronetcy to its leader Paterson if he would overthrow the Cape's elected government.
-In a public speech on 25 July 1876, challenging the Cape Government, he declared, "We want you to manage your natives as they do in Canada and Australia".
+Froude responded by openly allying with a radical white opposition party, the "Eastern Cape Separatists," promising a baronetcy to its leader Paterson if he would overthrow the Cape's elected government.
+In a public speech on 25 July 1876, challenging the Cape Government, he declared, "We want you to manage your natives as they do in Canada and Australia."
 He also promised to create a separate white Eastern Cape, and to impose a forced labour system onto the Cape's African population along "Transvaal lines" while confiscating Xhosa and Basotho land for redistribution to white farmers.
 Molteno, furious, condemned Froude's statements, accused Froude of imperial interference in the Cape Colony's democracy, and told the Colonial Office that he was prepared to sacrifice his job to keep the Cape out of such a confederation.
 Meanwhile, Merriman wrote to London accusing the "Imperial Agent" of desiring to subject and exterminate the Cape's Xhosa citizens.
 The Ministers of the Cape Parliament went on to accuse Carnarvon of attempting to use the Cape to oppress the region and bring upon a war with the neighbouring Xhosa and Boer states.
 After Merriman confronted Froude in person, at an Uitenhage event which degenerated into fist fights, Froude gave no further public speeches.

-Froude's mission was thus ultimately considered unsuccessful, and caused considerable uproar in southern Africa – although Lord Carnarvon nonetheless pushed ahead with his Confederation plan, which predictably failed and led to the confederation wars.
+Froude's mission was thus ultimately considered unsuccessful, and caused considerable uproar in southern Africa.
+Nonetheless, Lord Carnarvon pushed ahead with his Confederation plan, which predictably failed and led to the confederation wars.

-On his return to London, Froude announced, "If anybody had told me two years ago that I should be leading an agitation within Cape Colony, I should have thought my informant delirious.
-The (Cape) Ministers have the appearance of victory, but we have the substance."
+On his return to London, Froude announced, If anybody had told me two years ago that I should be leading an agitation within Cape Colony, I should have thought my informant delirious.
+The (Cape) Ministers have the appearance of victory, but we have the substance.
 Froude's observations on Africa were presented in a Report to the Secretary of State and a series of lectures for the Philosophical Society of Edinburgh, both of which were adapted into essays for inclusion in Froude's essay collection Short Studies on Great Subjects.

-In 1876 he was appointed to two Royal Commissions, the first into the "Laws and Regulations relating to Home, Colonial, and International Copyright" and the second "into various matters connected with the Universities of Scotland".
+In 1876 he was appointed to two Royal Commissions, the first into the "Laws and Regulations relating to Home, Colonial, and International Copyright" and the second "into various matters connected with the Universities of Scotland."

+In 1880, Froude published a two-part article in the North American Review where he characterized the Irish as savage and poor, which necessitated British rule over them.
+In the absence of British rule, Froude argues that the Irish would have perished through infighting and famine, "for except for us they would have never been alive to suffer."
+In response, John Lancaster Spalding wrote a rebuttal where he described Froude's article as pseudohistory and error-ridden.